 - Volotea – Southern European low-cost airline with a focus on flights between France, Italy, Spain and Greece.
 Flights to around 54 airports.

 - WOW air – Icelandic airline offering cheap flights between European countries and Iceland.
-Flights to around six airports.
+Flights to around 12 airports.

 Why fly on European budget airlines?

-Europe has a large number of low cost airlines offering cheap flights to almost every European country.
+Europe has many low-cost airlines offering cheap flights to almost all countries of the continent.
 European low cost airlines offer budget priced fares, flexibility on when and where to travel and serve many destinations not flown to by full fare airlines.

 How and where to buy tickets

-You book, pay and receive a confirmed ticket on the airline's web site.
+You book, pay and receive a confirmed ticket on the airline's website.
 You pay for your ticket using a credit card and receive an electronic ticket that you bring with you to the airport on the day of departure.
-In order to check-in for the flight you need to produce the booking reference number and a valid photo identification card.
+To check-in for the flight you need to produce the booking reference number and a valid photo identification card.
 Some airlines, most notably Ryanair, require that you print the electronic ticket and bring it to the airport.
-This is because the ticket contains a bar-code
+This is because the ticket contains a bar code

-Using Euroflights.info you can easily find routes and destinations served by European discount airlines and go on to book your cheap vacation or business flight.
+Using Euroflights.info you can easily find routes and destinations served by European discount airlines and go on to book your cheap holiday or business flight.

 Flight shopping – How to find the best priced tickets!

 Tickets for flights on European discount airlines are not sold at a fixed price.
 Most airlines increase the price as seats are sold and as the date of departure approaches.
 Buying a last minute ticket on a discount airline can sometimes be just as expensive as travelling on a full fare airline.